shanils90/policies/leave_policies.md

-# Attendance and Leave Policy
+# Attendance and Leave Policy of Cloudlet Technologies

-Employees Attendance and Leave Policy
+Employees Attendance and Leave Policy of Cloudlet Technologies

 ### Casual and Sick Leaves